Debugging Guide#

 Debugging Custom RL Algorithms#

-For custom RL algorithms, you can debug them just like offline training (think SFT) by using pre-generated data instead of running inference.
+When debugging custom RL algorithms, you can treat them like offline training (e.g., SFT) by using pre-generated data instead of running live inference.

 • Faster iterations — Skip the expensive data collection step

-• Reproducible - Use the same data across debugging sessions
+• Reproducible — Use identical data across debugging sessions

-• Isolated testing - Focus purely on your RL logic
+• Isolated testing — Focus exclusively on your RL logic

 1. Configure Allocation Mode#